×

 If you’re a high-net-worth entrepreneur or senior executive with business ownership experience, Canada’s Provincial Nominee Programs (PNPs) offer a pathway to permanent residence through the creation or acquisition of an eligible business in a Canadian province or territory.
 These programs are performance-based and designed to stimulate local economic development by attracting qualified entrepreneurs to start or manage businesses that benefit the regional economy.

-Each province and territory (except Quebec and Nunavut) operates its own PNP Entrepreneur Stream with unique eligibility criteria, investment thresholds, and regional priorities.
+Many provinces operate its own PNP Entrepreneur Stream with unique eligibility criteria, investment thresholds, and regional priorities.
 Demonstrating a minimum personal net worth is an important part of the eligibility criteria.
 The pathway typically begins with a temporary work permit and leads to permanent residency upon meeting the business performance conditions.
 Immigration, Refugees, and Citizenship Canada (IRCC) plays a crucial role in the application process, ensuring compliance with legal requirements.

 Who Is This Program For?